6-APBT

 6-(2-Aminopropyl)-1-benzothiophene (6-APBT) is a monoamine releasing agent and serotonin receptor agonist of the amphetamine and benzothiophene families.
 It is related to MDA and other MDA bioisosteres like the benzofurans.

 The drug acts as a potent and well-balanced serotonin–norepinephrine–dopamine releasing agent (SNDRA) and full agonist of the serotonin 5-HT_{2} receptors.
 6-APBT does not increase locomotor activity in rodents and hence does not appear to have stimulant-like effects.
 However, it does produce the head-twitch response, a behavioral proxy of psychedelic effects, and hence may have hallucinogenic effects.
+The drug is a potent monoamine oxidase inhibitor (MAOI), specifically of monoamine oxidase A (MAO-A) (IC_{50} = 600 nM).

 6-APBT was first described in the scientific literature by 2020.